Introducing the Physiological Newborn Jaundice Course

 On the one hand, jaundice is usually a self-resolving issue without (visible) lasting consequences.
 On the other hand, jaundice can progress from benign to causing lifelong brain damage in under 24 hours.

-Between the extreme of dismissing jaundice as a normal part of the Earthside transition, and the other extreme of taking the utmost caution... (which often includes a lot of worry as well as invasive testing that includes painful heel-prick tests)…
+Between the extreme of dismissing jaundice as normal, and the other extreme of taking the utmost caution... (which often includes a lot of worry as well as invasive testing that includes painful heel-prick tests and ultimately treatments that themselves come with significant risks)…

 How can we best address newborn jaundice?